Imaginativeone-JavaScript/Udemy-Max-Vue-3/Vue-3-Notes.md

 		- [ ] 340.
 How to Output Raw HTML | 3min
 		- [ ] 341.
 Optional: 00.
 Assignment Starting Code | 1min
 		- [ ] 342.
 Broken Udemy Download Links | 1min
 		- [ ] 000.
-Assignment 9: Time to Practice - Outputting Data to Templates
+Assgnmt 9: Time to Practice - Outputting Data to Templates
 		- [ ] 343.
 Listening to Events | 2min
 		- [ ] 344.
 Getting Event Data from the Event Object | 3min
 		- [ ] 345.
 Passing your own Arguments with Events | 2min